What is Fostering about?

 - What if I have children?

 Yes!
 A yard is a nice to have for those early morning, or late night potty breaks and for a game of ball, but is not a requirement.
 Moreover, foster dogs are not allowed to be left unattended in a yard.
 The reality is that dogs don’t exercise themselves when left outside.
-Unfortunately, many of the dogs in shelters were “yard dogs” and developed behavior issues like fence running, barking, or digging because they were left alone in a backyard.
 Dogs need focused physical activity, mental stimulation and socialization and the best way to do this is by walking or running your foster dog on leash.

 - If I have my own animals, can I foster dogs?